Suitability of the Japanese Spitz for Different Types of Prospective Owners White Japanese Spitz Dog enjoying sunny day on beautiful grass field

 • Exercise and Mental Stimulation: Proper exercise and mental stimulation are crucial for their well-being.
 Leaving them alone for long hours can deprive them of the physical and mental activity they need to stay happy and healthy.

-• Training and Socialization: Consistent training and socialization are essential for Japanese Spitzes.
+• Training and Socialization: Consistent training and socialisation are essential for Japanese Spitzes.
 Being left alone for extended periods can hinder these important aspects of their development.

 • Grooming Needs: Japanese Spitzes have a fluffy white coat that requires regular grooming to prevent matting and maintain its health.
 Neglecting their grooming needs due to long periods of isolation can lead to coat problems.

-• Doggy Daycare: Enroll them in a reputable doggy daycare where they can socialize and interact with other dogs and receive attention from staff.
+• Doggy Daycare: Enroll them in a reputable doggy daycare where they can socialise and interact with other dogs and receive attention from staff.

 • Pet Sitter or Dog Walker: Hire a pet sitter or dog walker to visit your Japanese Spitz during the day for exercise and companionship.